-Also known as the National Museum of India, the National Museum in New Delhi is one the largest museums in India, situated on the corner of the Janpath and Maulana Azad Road.
+Also known as the National Museum of India, this museum in Delhi is one of the largest museums in India, situated on the corner of the Janpath and Maulana Azad Road.
 Established in 1949, the blueprints of the majestic repository were prepared by the Gwyer Committee set up by the Government of India in 1946.
 The museum also houses National Museum Institute of the History of Arts, Conservation and Museology which was added as a different section in 1983.

 Housed within the premises of the grand Teen Murti Bhavan in Delhi, Nehru Memorial Museum and Library is an autonomous institution established in the memory of the first Prime Minister of India- Pandit Jawaharlal Nehru.
 Founded in 1964, after the death of Pandit Nehru, with an aim to foster research and preserve the modern and contemporary history and the Indian Independence Movement, the museum is currently managed and maintained by Department of Culture, Government of India.

-Popularly known as the Crafts Museum, the National Handicrafts Museum is a colorful amalgamation of the diverse culture and rich traditions of our country.
+Popularly known as the Crafts Museum, this museum in Delhimuseum in Delhi is a colourful amalgamation of the diverse culture and rich traditions of our country.
 Located in the far corner of the magnanimous Pragati Maidan in Delhi, the museum is a centre to exhibit varied specimens in handicrafts, textile and local decor.
 Designed by the prominent architect Charles Correa, the museum is currently under the management of Ministry of Textiles, Government of India.

 Located at Anandagram, within the Sankriti Kala Kendra Complex in Mehrauli area of South Delhi, Sanskriti Museums had been established in 1990 by O.P.
 Jain.
 With an objective to preserve indigenous heritage and culture by curating, promoting and documenting everyday objects of art and craft, the museums are a perfect blend of tradition and modernity.
 Housed in a beautiful farmhouse, the complex also has functional workshops, live art studio and the residence of the artisans.